-The knowes, howes and barrows on the Ness of Brodgar
+The knowes, howes and barrows around the Ring of Brodgar

 By Sigurd Towrie